-Double labeling of SUCLA2 in brains sections

-SUCLA2 was immunolabeled as for single labeling using 1:1,000 dilution except for the visualization, which was performed with fluorescein isothiocyanate (FITC)-tyramide (1:8,000) and H2O2 in 100 mM Trizma buffer (pH 8.0 adjusted with HCl) for 6 min.
-Subsequently, sections were placed in mouse anti-subunit d of the F_0-F_1 ATP synthase (1:500), or mouse anti-S100, a marker of glial cells (1:500, Millipore, Cat.
-No. MAB079-1) for 48 h at room temperature.
-The sections were then incubated in Alexa 594 donkey anti-mouse secondary antibody (1:500, Molecular Probes, Eugene, OR) for 2 h and washed.
-For the double labeling with Nissl staining, the sections were incubated in 'Neurotrace' red fluorescent Nissl stain (Molecular Probes) diluted to 1:30 for 2 h, and washed in PBS overnight.
-For double labeling with glial fibrillary acidic protein (GFAP), a marker of glial cells, the sections were first incubated in mouse anti-GFAP (1:300, Santa Cruz Biotechnology, Delaware, CA, USA; Cat.
-No. sc-33673) and developed with FITC-tyramide amplification immunofluorescence as described above for SUCLA2.
-Then, the anti-SUCLA2 antiserum was used at a 1:350 dilution and visualized by Alexa 594 donkey anti-rabbit secondary antibody (1:500, Molecular Probes).
+Double labeling of SUCLA2 in brains sections: SUCLA2 was immunolabeled as for single labeling using 1:1000 dilution except for the visualization, which was performed with fluorescein isothiocyanate (FITC)-tyramide (1:8000) and H2O2 in 100 mM Trizma buffer (pH 8.0 adjusted with HCl) for 6 min.
+Subsequently, sections were placed in mouse anti-ATPase subunit d, (1:500), or mouse anti-S100, a marker of glial cells (1:500; Millipore, cat number MAB079-1) for 48 h at room temperature.
+The sections were then incubated in Alexa 594 donkey anti-mouse secondary antibody (1:500; Molecular Probes, Eugene, OR) for 2 h and washed.
+For the double labeling with Nissl staining, the sections were incubated in 'Neurotrace' red fluorescent Nissl stain (Molecular Probes) diluted to 1:30 for 2 hours, and washed in PBS overnight.
+For double labeling with glial fibrillary acidic protein (GFAP), a marker of glial cells, the sections were first incubated in mouse anti-GFAP (1:300; Santa Cruz Biotechnology, Delaware, CA, USA; cat. number: sc-33673) and developed with FITC-tyramide amplification immunofluorescence as described above for SUCLA2.
+Then, the anti-SUCLA2 antiserum was used at a 1:350 dilution and visualized by Alexa 594 donkey anti-rabbit secondary antibody (1:500; Molecular Probes).
 Finally, all sections with fluorescent labels were mounted on positively charged slides (Superfrost Plus, Fisher Scientific, Pittsburgh, PA) and coverslipped in antifade medium (Prolong Antifade Kit, Molecular Probes).